ethib137/custom-72-theme/README.md

 * Embeded Navigation Portlet in Footer
 * Social Icons
 * Header Search
+* Secondary Header Navigation
 * Customizable Theme Settings

 ### Customizing

+The color of the header and footer can easily be changed through the following theme settings: `theme-color`, `theme-blend-color`, `text-with-theme-background-color`.

-Any changes to the color scheme can be made in `_clay_variables.scss`.
+Any additional changes to the color scheme can be made in `_clay_variables.scss`.

 ```scss
 /* Theme Colors */